French chef Veyrat seals comeback with third Michelin star

-Marc Veyrat, the comeback king of French cuisine, was back on the top of the culinary tree Monday after the Michelin guide awarded him the maximum three stars.
+Marc Veyrat, the comeback king of French cuisine, was back at the top of the culinary pecking order Monday after the Michelin guide awarded him the maximum three stars.

-The flamboyant chef, who is rarely seen without his black Savoyard hat and cape, has now won the top rating for three different restaurants over the course of his career.
+The flamboyant chef, who is rarely seen without his black Savoyard hat, has now won the top rating for three different restaurants over the course of his career.

 Nine years after Veyrat was forced to give up cooking after a serious skiing accident and three after his alpine restaurant La Maison des Bois burned down, the 67-year-old was back at the summit of French cooking.

+As his three stars were announced at a Paris theatre, Veyrat told AFP that "you have to hit rock bottom to realise how good things can be," adding that he felt "like an orphan for the period when I wasn't in the Michelin guide."

-Famed for his highly inventive creations that mix delicate infusions of wild herbs with hearty traditional Savoyard cooking, Veyrat is one of only two "new" chefs promoted this year to the elite club who hold three stars, a source told AFP.
+Famed for his highly inventive creations that mix delicate infusions of wild herbs with hearty traditional Savoyard cooking, Veyrat is one of only two chefs promoted this year to the elite club who hold three stars, the Michelin guide said.

-The self-taught master, who has spent most of his life cooking in his home village of Manigod 1,600 metres (5,200 feet) up the Alps near Annecy, has twice been given the maximum 20 out of 20 score by the rival Gault-Millau guide.
+A self-taught master who has spent most of his life cooking in his home village of Manigod 1,600 metres (5,200 feet) up the Alps near Annecy, he has twice been given the maximum 20 out of 20 score by the rival Gault-Millau guide.

+Addressing the celebrated chefs, French Prime Minister Edouard Philippe hailed them as ambassadors who "contribute to the influence of French culture".

+"Japanese chefs have great technical skills and their cooking can be extremely precise," Ellis said.

+"France and Japan are quite similar," said Naito as he celebrated his win.
+"France is presented to us as the number one in world gastronomy and for me Japan is number two.
+We both love good ingredients."

-Veyrat, whose organic alpine vegetable gardens around his restaurant almost make it self-sufficient, is a pioneer of using wild mountain herbs in broths and fermentations, and cites the botanist Francois Couplan among his heroes.
+Veyrat's organic alpine vegetable gardens around his rebuilt restaurant make it almost self-sufficient.
+He has also pioneered the use of wild mountain herbs in broths and fermentations, and cites the botanist Francois Couplan among his heroes.

+Ellis said Veyrat has earned himself "an important place in culinary history.
+It is very difficult to make characterful food with herbs, flowers and plants, but he does it," he told AFP, picking out a dish of egg, hay and wood sorrel served with ravioli of "forgotten vegetables" as particularly brilliant.

 Renowned fish cook Christophe Bacquie of the Castellet Hotel in the Var region of southeast France was also awarded a third star for the first time.